Dynamic Structural Operational Semantics: Introduction

 In \proteus one may add a declaration of a new variable like for \texttt{log}, change the body of a function, like adding the \texttt{log.append} statement, add a new method, e.g., the \texttt{avgTemp}, and add calls to it, at predefined program points.
 The upgrades will be more fine-grained than in \creol, and to control when the updates are applied, \proteus requires program update points to be pre-designated by the programmer, while for \creol the program update points are predefined by the concurrency model.

 A challenge for the operational semantics is that such an upgrade as above is changing the class and interface tables, as well as variable and method bindings, in the middle of an execution.
-In the \creol case upgrades are handled in the operational semantics by means of message passing.
+In the \creol case, upgrades are handled in the operational semantics by means of message passing, by sending special upgrade messages (like the \emph{upgrade} definition above).
 However, a complicating factor of the operational semantics is that \creol level messages (reflecting method invocations and returns) and upgrade level messages are using the same underlying message passing mechanism.